-• When your grievance review concerns medical care or treatment for which waiting for a response under the grievance review time frames described above would seriously jeopardize your life or health or your ability to regain maximum function as determined by Blue Cross and Blue Shield or your physician, or if your physician says that you will have severe pain that cannot be adequately managed without the care or treatment that is the subject of the grievance review, Blue Cross and Blue Shield will review your grievance and notify you of the decision within 72 hours after your request is received (or earlier as described below).
+When your grievance review concerns medical care or treatment for which waiting for a response under the grievance review time frames described above would seriously jeopardize your life or health or your ability to regain maximum function as determined by Blue Cross and Blue Shield or your physician, or if your physician says that you will have severe pain that cannot be adequately

-- When a grievance review is requested while you are an inpatient, Blue Cross and Blue Shield will complete the review and make a decision regarding the request before you are discharged from that inpatient stay.
-Blue Cross and Blue Shield's coverage for those services in dispute will continue for you until this review is completed. - Blue Cross and Blue Shield's decision to deny payment for health care services, including durable medical equipment, may be reversed within 48 hours if your attending physician certifies to Blue Cross and Blue Shield that a denial for those health care services would create a substantial risk of serious harm to you if you were to wait for the outcome of the normal grievance process.
+- managed without the care or treatment that is the subject of the grievance review, Blue Cross and Blue Shield will review your grievance and notify you of the decision within 72 hours after your request is received, or such shorter time period as required by federal law. - When a grievance review is requested while you are an inpatient, Blue Cross and Blue Shield will complete the review and make a decision regarding the request before you are discharged from that inpatient stay. - Blue Cross and Blue Shield's decision to deny payment for health care services, including durable medical equipment, may be reversed within 48 hours if your attending physician certifies to Blue Cross and Blue Shield that a denial for those health care services would create a substantial risk of serious harm to you if you were to wait for the outcome of the normal grievance process.
 Your physician can also request the reversal of a denial for durable medical equipment earlier than 48 hours by providing more specific information to Blue Cross and Blue Shield about the immediate and severe harm to you. - A grievance review requested by a member with a terminal illness will be completed by Blue Cross and Blue Shield within five working days of receiving the request.
 In this case, if the expedited review results in a denial for health care services or treatment, Blue Cross and Blue Shield will send a letter to the member within five working days.
-It will: describe the reasons for the denial and the applicable terms of your coverage in this health plan; give the specific medical and scientific reasons for the denial; specify any alternative treatment or health care services and supplies that would be covered; reference and include applicable Blue Cross and Blue Shield clinical guidelines used and review criteria; and explain how to request a hearing.
+This letter will include: information related to the details of your grievance; the reasons that Blue Cross and Blue Shield has denied the request and the applicable terms of your coverage in this health plan; the specific medical and scientific reasons for which Blue Cross and Blue Shield has denied the request; any alternative treatment or health care services and supplies that would be covered; Blue Cross and Blue Shield clinical guidelines that apply and were used and any review criteria; and how to request a hearing.
 When the member requests a hearing, the hearing will be held within ten days.
 (Or, it will be held within five working days if the attending physician determines after consultation with Blue Cross and Blue Shield's Medical Director and based on standard medical practice that the effectiveness of the health care service, supply, or treatment would be materially reduced if it were not furnished at the earliest possible date.)
 You and/or your authorized representative(s) may attend this hearing.